nevendyulgerov/initialzr/README.md

 Please note the sequence as it matters, especially if you are concatenating your javascripts using build tools like gulp or grunt.

-Now, let's play with some of the methods, which come with the node API.
+Now, let's play with some of the methods, which come with the Node API.

 Let's create a new application.